Concrete vs. Other Construction Materials

 7. Low Maintenance

-Building owners may find that concrete construction lowers maintenance demands due to reduced risks for poor air quality, moisture damage, fading or wear from sunlight, pests and structural problems.
+Building owners may find that concrete construction lowers maintenance demands due to reduced risks of poor air quality, moisture damage, fading or wear from sunlight, pests and structural problems.
 As a result, homeowners and building managers may need to spend less on replacing components, setting up costly ventilation systems or spraying for vermin.

-Concrete Construction Process
+Large Concrete Structure Construction Process

-Construction of concrete buildings differs in many ways from the traditional process, and there are multiple ways to go about it.
+Concrete building construction for large structures differs in many ways from the traditional process, and there are multiple ways to go about it.
 The two most common types of concrete structures for residential and office buildings are tilt-up and ICF.
 Before beginning, both construction methods require workers to excavate the site and prep the subgrade.
 Once the site is ready, the two methods diverge.

 1. Tilt-Up Construction Process